hannutt/MsgBoard/README.md

 Bootstrap 5

 The application's html buttons are made with Bootstrap 5 button components.
 The Message and Search components also has a Bootstrap 5 drop-down menu where you can find links to new post page and search page.

 Database data can also be displayed in the Bootstrap card container.
+Click on the check box and a new component will be called which organizes the fetched data into Bootstarp cards, always showing 3 cards in one line.
+Pressing the checkbox again changes the view back to the home view, which means that the database information is displayed in the div element

 ICONS